So this happened…

-Banners – I’m not a big fan of banners but they do have them…
+Banners – I’m not a fan of banners but they do have them…

 Don’t forget to check out their speed, security, and support pages in their cPanel.
 These include load time comparison charts from multiple hosts (like the one below), support response time comparisons, and other screenshots I listed in this SiteGround affiliate review.

-Payment Information – you will need a PayPal account and can also set triggers.
+Payment Information – you will need a PayPal account, and you can also set triggers.

 SiteGround’s affiliate support is just as good as their regular customer support.
 They actually reached out to me in December once I started making substantial sales to make suggestions.
 Now, their affiliate team and I are working together to run some speed tests on Siteground vs other hosting companies… so yes they will definitely work with you to increase your sales.